hugogirard/durableFunctionFormRecognizer/README.md

 ## Step 7 - Configure the processor function

-You will need to change one configuration of the processor functions, all settings use default value (that you can change) or are set during the creation of the resources.
+You will need to change only one configuration setting of the processor function.
+All other settings use the default values (that you can change) or are set during the creation of the resources.

-Here the list of all settings of the processor function
+Here's the list of all settings of the processor function:

 Name | Description | Default value
 ---- | ----------- | -------------